 Meetings like alcoholics anonymous or smart recovery can help.

 Some people doubt the efficacy of 12 step meetings.
 But there’s a reason they’ve been around so long.
 To the doubters, I encourage them to walk into an open 12 step meeting and see all the sober alcoholics stay clean through the 12 steps.

-Most studies conducted by highly qualified researchers demonstrate, unequivocally, the effectiveness of 12 step programs.
 They also provide the opportunity for a newcomer to replace an undoubtedly unhealthy network of drinking buddies with a group of authentic, recovering friends.

 If your loved one prefers a scientific approach to sobriety, see if SMART Recovery offers meetings in the area.
 You are free to assist by proposing to go with him/her.
 Sometimes this can help ease the fears associated with taking the first step towards sobriety.